based2/KB/network/ip_filter.md

 block from any to 104.21.64.195
 # US https://tracker.viriback.com/index.php?q=Lokibot
 block from any to 104.21.66.75
+# DNS https://blog.sucuri.net/2024/03/sign1-malware-analysis-campaign-history-indicators-of-compromise.html js.schema-forms[.]org
+block from any to 104.21.67.177
 # https://red.flag.domains/posts/2024-03-06/ registrar: GRANSY s.r.o. shimanochaussures[.fr]
 block from any to 104.21.68.225
 # DFA red.flag.domains https://www.mandiant.com/resources/blog/investigating-ivanti-zero-day-exploitation